MicrosoftDocs/SupportArticles-docs/support/biztalk/biztalk-edias2-runtime-feature-fails.md

 ---
 # The BizTalk EDI/AS2 Runtime configuration may fail with error: DTS package BAM_DM_InterchangeStatusActivity already exists

-This article describes the BizTalk EDI/AS2 Runtime configuration may fail with the error `DTS package BAM_DM_InterchangeStatusActivity already exists`.
+This article describes the BizTalk EDI/AS2 Runtime configuration may fail with the error: DTS package BAM_DM_InterchangeStatusActivity already exists.

 _Original product version:_ &nbsp; BizTalk Server 2009, 2010, 2013, 2013 R2
 _Original KB number:_ &nbsp; 2269514